TheFormidable/Pbrp-Releases/README.md

 # Fix for 0 Mb or Bootloop in PBRP Duchamp

-•Note : This will wipe/format your Data portion and your data will be reset.
+•Note : This will wipe/format your Data partition and your data will be reset.

 INSTRUCTIONS :